top of page

 • Do you have a synagogue I can visit?

 We have a prayer room in Eglisau, Switzerland.
-If you would like to visit us, please write us an Email.
+If you would like to visit us, please write us first.

 • Purity laws for entering a prayer room

-Major and Minor impurities: one is not allowed to enter a prayer room / synagogue.
-One needs to go through the proper purification process in order to be able to enter a prayer room / synagogue.
+Major and Minor impurities: one is not allowed to enter the synagogue.
+One needs to go through the proper purification process in order to be able to enter the synagogue.

 • I would like to convert to Karaite Judaism.
 Is this possible?

 Yes it is.
 You will need to first attend a one and half year online course in Karaite Jewish Studies at the Karaite Jewish University.
 In August 2022 we celebrated our first conversion ceremony here in Eglisau.
-After successful completion, you will need to join us for a Shabbaton in Eglisau, Switzerland or Daly City, San Francisco USA. https://kjuonline.net/learning/
+After successful completion, you will need to join us for a Shabbaton in Eglisau, Switzerland or Daly City, California. https://kjuonline.net/learning/

 • I am already Jewish.
 Do I still need to convert?

-Conversion is here the wrong word, affiliation is more to the point.
+Conversion is the wrong word here, affiliation is more to the point.
 You will also need to take part in the Karaite Jewish studies course provided by the Karaite Jewish University.
-After successful completion, you will need to attend a service at one of our synagogues, in Israel, Europe or the US. https://kjuonline.net/learning/
+After successful completion, you will need to attend a service at one of our synagogues in Israel, Europe, or the US. https://kjuonline.net/learning/

-• What are the main differences between Karaite and Rabbinate Judaism?
+• What are the main differences between Karaite and Rabbinic Judaism?

-The main differences would be in regards to some holidays and on how to celebrate them, calendar, status of woman, acceptance of patrilineal line, role of authority (in the Rabbinate world Rabbi) and most importantly, the rejection of the man made oral law.
+The main differences would be in regards to some holidays and on how to celebrate them, calendar, status of woman, acceptance of patrilineal line, role of authority (in the Rabbinate world a rabbi) and, most importantly, the rejection of the man made oral law.

 • Are woman allowed to lead services?